-Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, the council are also required to publish gender pay gap calculations annually based on a data as at 31 March 2023.
-This information is for noting by the Committee.
+Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, the council are also required to publish gender pay gap calculations annually based on a data as at 31st March 2023.
+This information is for noting by the Council.

-RECOMMENDATIONS:
+RECOMMENDATIONS

-- (1) The Council be recommended to agree the Pay Policy Statement for 2024/25 as set out in Appendix A - (2) The Gender Pay Gap calculations for 2022/23 be noted.
+- (1) The Council is recommended to agree the Pay Policy Statement for 2024/25 as set out in Appendix A - (2) The Council is recommended to note the Gender Pay Gap calculations for 2022/23.